Kid Pix: Reception

 KidPix was given a blue chip award at the 1994 Oppenheim Toy Portfolio Awards.
-The judges described it as "a fun-filled multimedia art exploration program with a sense of humor" and "chockful of clever goodies that invite computer and artistic exploration", however they noted that the DOS and Mac versions were superior to the Windows version.
+The judges described it as "a fun-filled multimedia art exploration program with a sense of humor" and "chockful of clever goodies that invite computer and artistic exploration", but they noted that the DOS and Mac versions were superior to the Windows version.
 KidPix Companion was reviewed in the Oppenheim Guide Book where it was described as a program that "make[s] a good thing better", alongside a review for KidCuts which was described as "a 21st-century evolution of an old kids' favorite" and "a springboard for off-line creative play".

+It appeared at number 10 of PC Data's List of Top Selling Software list for February 1998.